shyam-patel7/CS441-MapReduce-Model/README.md

 ## MapReduce
 The MapReduce implementation in this project is comprised of 5 phases.

-1. First, the **XmlInputFormat** class, which extends *TextInputFormat*, returns a custom record reader that uses the pre-defined start and end tags (e.g., located in *application.conf*) to scan through the input stream byte-by-byte to return publication records that are sent to mappers as keyÛvalue pairs, where keys are positions in the XML input file (e.g., type *LongWritable*), and values are the lines of text that contain the publication record (e.g., type *Text*).
+1. First, the **XmlInputFormat** class, which extends *TextInputFormat*, returns a custom record reader that uses the pre-defined start and end tags (e.g., located in *application.conf*) to scan through the input stream byte-by-byte to return publication records that are sent to mappers as key‚Äîvalue pairs, where keys are positions in the XML input file (e.g., type *LongWritable*), and values are the lines of text that contain the publication record (e.g., type *Text*).
-2. During the **mapper #1** phase, publication records are mapped into various keyÛvalue pairs.
+2. During the **mapper #1** phase, publication records are mapped into various key‚Äîvalue pairs.
 For each publication, the venue type is ascertained, as well as any authors or editors that are listed in the record.
-If author(s) is/are listed, their names are stored, through which their count is determined, and each co-authorÌs score is calculated using the formula described in the documentation.
-Then, each author is emitted as a keyÛvalue pair, where the key is the authorÌs name, and the value consists of the number of co-authors in the publication and the score the author received for his or her contribution.
-Similarly, if author(s) is/are listed, the venue is mapped as a keyÛvalue pair, where the key is the venue type and the value is the number of co-authors in the publication.
-If the venue type is ascertained to be a conference or a journal, keyÛvalue pairs with value one are emitted, where the keys represent the names of conferences or respective journals.
-In order to group numbers of co-authors into bins that can be used to plot a histogram that describes publications by co-authors, the number of co-authors in the publication are matched into a corresponding bin, which is mapped as the key in a keyÛvalue pair with value one.
-If the year of the publication is listed, it is matched into its corresponding decade bin, mapped as the key in a keyÛvalue pair with value one.
+If author(s) is/are listed, their names are stored, through which their count is determined, and each co-author√≠s score is calculated using the formula described in the documentation.
+Then, each author is emitted as a key‚Äîvalue pair, where the key is the author√≠s name, and the value consists of the number of co-authors in the publication and the score the author received for his or her contribution.
+Similarly, if author(s) is/are listed, the venue is mapped as a key‚Äîvalue pair, where the key is the venue type and the value is the number of co-authors in the publication.
+If the venue type is ascertained to be a conference or a journal, key‚Äîvalue pairs with value one are emitted, where the keys represent the names of conferences or respective journals.
+In order to group numbers of co-authors into bins that can be used to plot a histogram that describes publications by co-authors, the number of co-authors in the publication are matched into a corresponding bin, which is mapped as the key in a key‚Äîvalue pair with value one.
+If the year of the publication is listed, it is matched into its corresponding decade bin, mapped as the key in a key‚Äîvalue pair with value one.
-3. During the **reducer** phase, keyÛvalue pairs emitted by mapper #1 are reduced.
-For author keyÛvalue pairs (e.g., where the key represents a single author), authorship score values are summed, and numbers of co-authors are merged into a single set.
-Similarly, for venue keyÛvalue pairs (e.g., where the key represents a single venue type), numbers of co-authors are merged.
-For all other keyÛvalue pairs, counts are summed and updated.
+3. During the **reducer** phase, key‚Äîvalue pairs emitted by mapper #1 are reduced.
+For author key‚Äîvalue pairs (e.g., where the key represents a single author), authorship score values are summed, and numbers of co-authors are merged into a single set.
+Similarly, for venue key‚Äîvalue pairs (e.g., where the key represents a single venue type), numbers of co-authors are merged.
+For all other key‚Äîvalue pairs, counts are summed and updated.
-4. During the **mapper #2** phase, keyÛvalue pairs that have already passed through the reducer phase undergo their final mappings.
-For both author and venue type keyÛvalue pairs, sets of numbers of co-authors are sorted and transformed into smaller sets that each contain the total number of publications, the maximum number of co-authors, the median number of co-authors, and the average number of co-authors.
-Author keyÛvalue pairs also retain cumulative authorship scores for each author, who are ranked into lists of the top 100 and the bottom 100 authors.
-For conference and journal keyÛvalue pairs, counts are also placed into bins.
-All final keyÛvalue pairs are emitted.
+4. During the **mapper #2** phase, key‚Äîvalue pairs that have already passed through the reducer phase undergo their final mappings.
+For both author and venue type key‚Äîvalue pairs, sets of numbers of co-authors are sorted and transformed into smaller sets that each contain the total number of publications, the maximum number of co-authors, the median number of co-authors, and the average number of co-authors.
+Author key‚Äîvalue pairs also retain cumulative authorship scores for each author, who are ranked into lists of the top 100 and the bottom 100 authors.
+For conference and journal key‚Äîvalue pairs, counts are also placed into bins.
+All final key‚Äîvalue pairs are emitted.
-5. Finally, the **CsvOutputFormat** class gets the default path for the output with *.csv* extension, sets its base name (e.g., results) and returns a custom record writer that writes keyÛvalue pairs into the data output stream with a comma separator in accordance with the CSV file format.
+5. Finally, the **CsvOutputFormat** class gets the default path for the output with *.csv* extension, sets its base name (e.g., results) and returns a custom record writer that writes key‚Äîvalue pairs into the data output stream with a comma separator in accordance with the CSV file format.

 ## Results
-The results of the MapReduce job can be obtained using Ambariís [Files View UI](http://sandbox-hdp.hoziprtonworks.com:8080).
-From the userís output directory, select *results.csv* and the Plotly charts named *co-authors.html*, *conferences.html*, *journals.html* and *years.html*.
+The results of the MapReduce job can be obtained using Ambari‚Äôs [Files View UI](http://sandbox-hdp.hoziprtonworks.com:8080).
+From the user‚Äôs output directory, select *results.csv* and the Plotly charts named *co-authors.html*, *conferences.html*, *journals.html* and *years.html*.
 Click Download.

 ![Ambari](https://bitbucket.org/spate54/shyam_patel_hw2/raw/10000b514fc37d79b36f594eac677dde9e0f748b/images/AmbariFilesView.png)